 The bad news is that over time, several Reacher thrillers appear which are not as good as the others.
 “Bad Luck and Trouble” and “Nothing to Lose” (Reacher 11&12), for example, both seems to have Reacher’s sense of humour excised and to need a bit of an edit to tighten them up.
 “61 Hours” (Reacher 14) is slow-moving, to the extent that I was considering abandoning Lee Child altogether; and “Worth Dying For” (Reacher 15) features a wealth of minor characters more generic than most.

 But the second good news is that some of Lee Child’s later works are again excellent.
 I have just read “The Affair” (Reacher 16) which re-introduces not only the enigmatic Neagley (although, oddly, she plays almost no part in the plot) but also Reacher’s sense of humour.
-There are also several other strong minor characters, such as military men Leon Garber and Stan Lowrey, of whom Reacher gives this account:
+There are also several other strong minor characters, such as military men Leon Garber and Stan Lowrey, of whom Reacher, who narrates the story in the first person, gives this splendid account:

 I leaned on the wall next to the phone… because Lowrey’s stories were usually very long.
 He fancied himself a raconteur.
 And he liked background.
 And context.
 Deep background, and deep context.
 Normally he liked to trace everything back to a seminal point just before random swirls of gas from the chartless wastes of the universe happened to get together and form the earth itself.

 I particularly liked Major Duncan Munro, another military policeman, who delivers some splendid one-liners, such as this exchange, as Reacher explains why he wanted to keep certain information secret:

 [Reacher:] ‘I wanted Munro to go back to Germany with a clear conscience.’

 Munro said, ‘My conscience is always clear.’